 Unless a committee, center, group, program or initiative is officially recognized and formally named, avoid capitalizing.
 An ad hoc committee’s name, for example, should not be capitalized.
 However, do capitalize the official, proper names of long-standing committees and groups, as well as formally developed programs and initiatives.
 Examples:

 - The University Budget Advisory Committee made three recommendations.

 - The University’s vice presidential search committee met in executive session Tuesday.

 Official course titles should be capitalized, but avoid quotation marks, italics or other formatting.
 Example: Students should consider taking Accounting Issues for Lawyers as well as Agency, Partnership and the LLC.

 Capitalize official department names and office names.
 References using shortened or unofficial names should be lowercase.
 Examples:

-- Faculty members from the biological sciences, chemistry and economics departments are cooperating on this project.
+- Faculty members from the biological sciences, chemistry and mathematics departments are collaborating on a project.

 Include the abbreviation in parenthesis following the first reference only when you cite it later in the same story.
 Example: The Computer Information Systems (CIS) Department. … The CIS professor will lead a discussion of cybersecurity.